-Discover Orléans and its old historical centre, situated between the large countryside fields of Beauce area, green pastures, ponds and forest of Sologne area.
+Discover Orléans and its old historical center, situated between the large countryside fields of Beauce area, green pastures, ponds and forest of Sologne area.
 Orléans, known as the "City of Art and History," was liberated from the English siege in 1429 by Joan of Arc.

-Longing the wild river banks for a stage in calm and serenity through the charming and very flowered city of Beaugency.
+Cycle along the wild river banks for a stage in calm and serenity through the charming and flowered city of Beaugency.

 Day 3: Beaugency – Blois (29 miles/46 km)

-Leaving Beaugency by the river banks passing via the prestigious château of Chambord : the widest Château of the Loire Valley masterpiece of the Renaissance period.
+Leave Beaugency by the river banks and pass by the prestigious château of Chambord, the widest Château of the Loire Valley masterpiece of the Renaissance period.
 Then, follow the direction of Blois presenting a rich historical heritage with the château offering a brilliant illustration of the evolution of French architecture from the Middle Ages to the 17th century.